Longarone: Dam disaster

 Longarone was rebuilt following the tragedy and is now once again a thriving community.
 The fortieth anniversary of the disaster was marked, in October 2003, by a commemorative ceremony in Longarone attended by President of the Republic Carlo Azeglio Ciampi.

 Economy

 Eyewear production

-From the 1960s to the 1990s, a eyewear district grew stronger in the Piave Valley (sometimes referred to as the Silicon Valley of optics) and Longarone became the headquarters of many eyewear manufacturers.
+From the 1960s to the 1990s, an eyewear district grew stronger in the Piave Valley (sometimes referred to as the Silicon Valley of optics) and Longarone became the headquarters of many eyewear manufacturers.
 Safilo had moved its main eyewear production plant in Longarone in the 1970s (until it was transferred to LVMH's Thélios in September 2023).
 Marcolin also moved its headquarters to Longarone in the 1970s (and opened a second production site in Longarone in 2015).
 Thélios opened its own eyewear manufacturing plant in Longarone in 2018.

 Buildings

 The city's contemporary church, completed in 1975, was designed by the Italian architect Giovanni Michelucci.
-It was built on the exact same location where the Santa Maria Assunta church was standing up until the dam disaster razed it to the ground in 1963.
+It was built on the same location where the Santa Maria Assunta church was standing up until the dam disaster razed it to the ground in 1963.

+Transport

+The train station Longarone-Zoldo is served by trains to and from Venice.